Culture Culture 6 min read

 Image: Florida Memory / Cristina Staver

-The contributions the First Ladies of our country have made to this great nation are often overlooked.
-But none of the exemplary ladies that have held the title served without leaving a substantial mark in the White House.
+The contributions of America’s First Ladies are often overlooked.
+But every woman who has held the role has left a meaningful mark on the nation’s history.
 For that reason, we have decided to commemorate 10 First Ladies by bringing to the spotlight their achievements, their marriages, and their many strengths.
 While we would love to feature every single First Lady in this article, we would need much more space to do so.
-However, these 10 iconic women are often referred to as an example of the amazing characteristics that all First Ladies share.
+However, these 10 iconic women are often referred to as examples of the amazing characteristics that all First Ladies share.
 Without further ado, enjoy!

 1